xinutec/xinutec.github.io/content/irc/ssl.md

 openssl commandline tool already installed.

-Windows users will need to [download the OpenSSL Win32 binaries][openssl-win32] or [Microsoft's makecert.exe][makecert-win32] and use the Windows command prompt to generate certificates since Windows itself does not ship a tool for generating certificates.
-Alternatives include using IIS or Microsoft Visual Studio to generate certificates, if you have them installed.
+Windows users will need to [download the OpenSSL Win32 binaries][openssl-win32] or [Microsoft's makecert.exe][makecert-win32] (which is part of Microsoft Visual C++) and use the Windows command prompt to generate certificates since Windows itself does not ship a tool for generating certificates.
+Alternatively, it is also possible to generate certificates using IIS.

 Verifying that your certificate works
 -------------------------------------